 It has has an ever growing global community currently in over 125 countries, 150K downloads (putting us in the Top 5% of podcasts worldwide* according to The Podcast Host) and was ranked the number one podcast for 'Female Autism' in the world by FeedSpot in 2023/24.

-Head to our 'About Us' page to read more about our 10 year vision, the impact we've made so far, and the ways in which you can get involved.
+Head to our 'About Us' page to read more about the impact we've made so far, and the ways in which you can get involved.

 Thank you to our Community Partners (Sponsors) and Members who are supporting the work that we do.